 Her brothers joined in the barking.

 With Lo barking as loud as she could, her brothers finally caught on and joined in the barking.
-They probably didn’t understand what they’re crying for, but that’s a minor detail we can overlook.
+Of course, they probably didn’t understand what they were crying for, but that’s a minor detail we can overlook.